L4Z3RC47/vr-up-forever/README.md

 # vr-up-forever
 This is an article with tips about how to keep a VR installation up forever

+This doc is a work in progress and I'll continue to add new things as they come up.
+If you have questions feel free to tweet me [@WJRRo](https://twitter.com/wjrro)

 Inspired by Installation_Up_4evr by [laserpilot](https://github.com/laserpilot)

 ## Table of Contents